mohamedBenHachme/login-application-Angularjs-php-mysql/README.md

 node js
 xampp
 # important
-be sure to type the commande "npm init" inside the folder loginApp
+be sure to type the commande "npm init" inside the folder loginApp in order to download the required modules
 # lunching
+copy the folder "angularjsMysql" and place it inside the xampp/htdocs.

-run apache and MySql on xampp. lunch the commande prompt and change the directory to loginApp and type the commande "npm run dev"
+run apache and MySql on xampp.

+lunch the commande prompt and change the directory to loginApp and type the commande "npm run dev"